byronpendason/byronpendason.github.io/_games/the-ettin-in-the-woods.md

 ## [The Fight](?got-sword)

 With your father's sword held out before you, you charge at the ettin.
-He tries to snatch at you, but as soon as his hand touches the blade of the sword, he yanks back his hand as he roars out in pain.
+He tries to snatch at you, but as soon as his hand touches the blade of the sword, he yanks back his hand and roars out in pain.

 You take the opportunity to swing your sword at his other hand.
 The hand falls to the ground, and the ettin dives after his hand.
 While he's on the ground, you leap on top of him and bury the blade into his head.

-After you calm down your mother, the two of you head back home.
+After you calm down your mother, the two of you head back home to safety.

 ***You have won!***